isomerpages/ura-lkywcp/_about/3-prize-secretariat.md

 #### **Role of the Prize Secretariat**

-The Prize Secretariat manages the entire Prize cycle and resides within [Urban Redevelopment Authority Singapore](/ura/).
+The Prize Secretariat manages the entire Prize cycle, including budgeting and resourcing, call for nominations, international relations and event management.
+The Prize Secretariat resides within [Urban Redevelopment Authority Singapore](/ura/).
 For requests and enquiries, please [contact us](/feedback/).

 #### **Prize Secretary**